eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

     bool uxr_ping_agent_attempts(const uxrCommunication* comm, const int timeout, const uint8_t attempts);

-It provides with the same functionality as the method described above, but allows to specify the number of ping attempts before returning a value.
+It provides with the same functionality as the method described in :code:`uxr_ping_agent`, but allows to specify the number of ping attempts before returning a value.

 :comm: A pointer to a properly initialized Micro XRCE-DDS communication structure, used to send the ping request.
 :timeout: The maximum time **per attempt** that the client will wait to receive the answer (*pong*) message, before returning.